-In our Women in DevOps blog series, you’ll hear from talented women in DevOps.
+In our Women in DevOpsblog series, you’ll hear from talented women in DevOps.
 They will share their experiences in DevOps, their thoughts on leadership, lessons learned and also how we can encourage more women to focus on an IT career.
-Today we meet Susana who is not only a DevOps Queen but also very active in the Jenkins community - she is a JAM founder in her hometown of Guadalajara, Mexico!
-You can learn more about Jenkins Area Meetups and find one near you, here.
+Today we meet Susana who is not only a DevOps Queen but also very active in the Jenkins community - she is a Jenkins Area Meetup (JAM) founder in her hometown of Guadalajara, Mexico.
+Learn more about Jenkins Area Meetups and find one near you .

-Susana Hernandez Zamora is a DevOps Engineer, she started her IT career in 2006 as a Software Engineer.
+Susana Hernandez Zamora is a DevOps engineer, she started her IT career in 2006 as a software engineer.
 She first got involved in DevOps in 2015 and since then has been focused on continuous integration and continuous delivery, SDLC process standardization and automation.
-She has a bachelor degree in Computer Systems Engineering and she is a Certified Scrum Master, Certified Java SE6 Programmer and a Certified IT Service Manager (ITIL Foundation).
-Susana’s enthusiasm for DevOps drove her to created JAM (Jenkins Area Meetup) in Guadalajara, Mexico in 2016.
-She moved to USA in 2017 to work as a DevOps Engineer / Release Manager and has played a key role in implementing the CloudBees infrastructure, CI/CD pipeline foundations and DevOps principles at a global hotel management company.
+She has a Bachelors degree in computer systems engineering and she is a Certified Scrum Master, Certified Java SE6 Programmer and a Certified IT Service Manager (ITIL Foundation).
+Susana’s enthusiasm for DevOps drove her to create a Jenkins Area Meetup in Guadalajara, Mexico in 2016.
+She moved to the USA in 2017 to work as a DevOps engineer / release manager and has played a key role in implementing the CloudBees infrastructure, continuous integration and continuous delivery pipeline foundations and DevOps principles at a global hotel management company.
 Susana’s goal is to fully implement CI/CD and lead teams to help them implement DevOps methodologies and culture.

 Hi Susana!
 What has made you a leader in DevOps?